samo-sato/helpers/README.md

 # This will:
 # - Create symlinks to helper scripts in /usr/local/bin/ so they can be run by name
 # - Add a hook to allow updating the local repo during regular OS upgrades
-# - Create /var/log/helpers and make it writable for users
+# - Create /var/log/helpers and make it writable for anyone
 ```

 2. **Configure environment variable:**